 3. Explore St. Martin

-St. Martin is on the French side of the island and has a totally different feel and vibe from its counterpart, St. Maarten.
+St. Martin has a totally different feel and vibe from its counterpart, St. Maarten.
 Eddie and I had a great night out here with new friends we’d made at the hotel who were also going on our cruise.
 We took a cab to Marigot for dinner at Be Kool.
 The restaurant sat on the waterfront and was in an excellent location.
 We each had a bowl of French onion soup, luscious and rich.
 My main course was a fantastic pork tenderloin with mushroom sauce.

 You won’t want to miss the high-end retail and fancy designer shops in the daytime and the open-market bazaar in St. Martin.
 There are also vendor stalls with fresh produce, locally-made jewelry, and clothing to meet your shopping needs.